ChrisDuffley/stationPlaylist/addonuserguide.md

 Note: to monitor the progress of a library scan from insert tracks window, do not move away from Insert Tracks dialog until the scan is complete.
 This does not apply if you start library scan monitoring via Studio Options dialog method, as NVDA will announce scan progress from any program including from within Studio.
 Also, if library scan progress is set to scan count, you may hear repeats.
 Don't worry - this is the case when it takes a long time to perform library scans.

+#### insert a break note using a dialog

+Studio offers the option to insert so-called break notes.
+In the simplest case, these are notes for a DJ, e.g., "next song has a Cold ending."
+However, SPLStudio also offers the option to trigger changes or execute commands.
+For example, recording can be started via a break note, the time can be output via a break note, the contents of a folder can be inserted at the current position, and much more.
+These special break notes are a powerful tool, but the syntax is not easy to remember.
+Therefore, the addOn provides a dialog with which such command break notes can be created and inserted.
+The break note dialog is opened using Windows+Alt+i.
+At the beginning, you are in the list of all break notes and can find the desired break note using the up/down arrow keys.
+If the parameters of a break note can be changed, e.g., "record to file (on or off)", you press the spacebar.
+If a break note requires further input, e.g., selecting a file, you can also reach this dialog by pressing the spacebar.
+In the dialog, a help text is displayed for the currently selected break note.
+Likewise, you can define the text displayed in the Studio playlist and the duration for the selected break note, as well as whether the break note to be inserted is a concurrent break note, meaning that playback of the current track should not be interrupted.
+After clicking the OK button, the break note is inserted into the corresponding text field.
+The displayed text, the duration, and all texts entered for a break note are automatically saved separately for each break note, making it even easier to fill out.

+##### Favorites

+Studio offers a wide variety of break notes that not every user needs for their daily work.
+Therefore, the list can be toggled between all break notes and favorites.
+Which break notes are favorites can be changed using the "edit list" button.

 #### Weather and temperature

 You can ask Studio to show you temperature and weather information for your local area.
 Once this is configured, from SPL Assistant, press W. Alternatively, assign a command to announce weather and temperature without invoking SPL Assistant.